Toolkit

 -

-collections via YAML configuration.
-The operational tools for the graph database have been integrated into the system as built-in capabilities, and can be registered through the Graph Database service.
-Additionally, dynamic tool registration capability is under development. -
+, via YAML configuration.
+Tools for graph database operations are integrated as a built-in capability and can be registered simply through the Graph Database service.
+Dynamic tool registration capabilities are currently under development. -

-performs graph exploration in the Toolkit.
-It discoversActions
+performs a graph traversal within the Toolkit.
+It finds otherAction

-and offers them as recommendations.
-Recommendation scope (e.g., exploration depth or association strength) can be controlled via threshold configuration and graph traversal hops.
+and provides them as recommendations.
+The scope of these recommendations (e.g., traversal depth or association strength) can be controlled by configuring thresholds and the number of hops for the graph traversal.

 Reasoner

-(typically combined with LLM decision-making) selects the most suitableTool
+(often combined with the LLM's decision-making capabilities) selects the most appropriateTool

 executes theTool